Ken Wharton (writer): Writing career

 Wharton's first book A Long Long War: Voices From the British Army in Northern Ireland, 1969–1998 was published in April 2008.
 Receiving favourable reviews from critics and described as "compelling", Wharton's books feature narratives of ambushes, bombings and shootings that, according to a journalist from The Express, "capture the brutality of the conflict".
 Wharton conducted interviews with veterans to recount the personal stories which are told from the British soldier's perspective of the military campaign which was the longest the British Army ever waged, and saw the loss of over 700 personnel.
 Wharton has identified over 1,300 military men and women who died in or as a consequence of the Troubles.

 Wharton's decision to write the collection of books stems in part from his anger at what he perceives to be the poor treatment meted out to his former comrades as a "forgotten army" and an overwhelming desire to tell their stories.
-He was told by Helion Books (publishers for most of his works) that he was the company's best selling author.
+He was told by Helion Books (publishers for most of his works) that he was one of the company's authors.